ksnyder-mtm/ai-prompt-trainer-nonprofits/README.md

-# AI Prompt Training for Nonprofits
+# From Basic to Structured Prompts: AI Training for Nonprofits

-An interactive web app that helps nonprofit professionals learn how to create effective AI prompts - from basic queries to structured formats - using the Kitty Crochet Collective as a case study throughout.
+An interactive training tool that teaches nonprofit professionals the difference between basic and structured AI prompts through hands-on examples with the Kitty Crochet Collective.

 **🌐 Live Demo:** https://ai-prompt-trainer-nonprofits.netlify.app
 **📁 Repository:** https://github.com/ksnyder-mtm/ai-prompt-trainer-nonprofits

 ## 🎯 Overview

-This training tool helps nonprofit staff understand how to write better AI prompts, showing the difference between basic conversational prompts and structured frameworks like CRAFT and PCTF.
+This training tool helps nonprofit staff see exactly how structured prompts are formatted and why they produce more consistent, professional results than basic conversational prompts.

 ### Target Users
 - Nonprofit executives exploring AI adoption